stelcodes/nuzzle/README.md

 Nuzzle's whole interface is just three functions in the `nuzzle.api` namespace:
 - `publish`: Exports the static site to disk.
 - `serve`: Starts a web server (http-kit) for a live preview of the website, building each page from scratch upon each request.
-- `realize`: Helper function for visualizing your site data after Nuzzle's additions.
+- `realize`: Helper function for visualizing your config data after Nuzzle has transformed it.

 All three functions have exactly the same interface:
 - They require no arguments.
-- They accept keyword arguments which you can use to override the values in your configuration file.
+- They accept keyword arguments which you can use to override the values of your configuration file.

 ## Configuration File
-Nuzzle expects to find an EDN map in the file `nuzzle.edn` in your current working directory containing these keys:
+Nuzzle expects to find an EDN map in the file `nuzzle.edn` in your current working directory.
+This file is where you will store your Nuzzle config.
+The config is validated by `clojure.spec`.
+You can find the config spec [here](https://github.com/stelcodes/nuzzle/blob/main/src/nuzzle/schemas.clj).

-- `:nuzzle/base-url` - URL where site will be hosted.
-Must start with "http://" or "https://".
-Required.
-- `:nuzzle/render-page` - A fully qualified symbol pointing to your page rendering function.
-Required.
-- `:nuzzle/publish-dir` - A path to a directory to publish the site into.
-Defaults to `"out"`.
-- `:nuzzle/overlay-dir` - A path to a directory that will be overlayed on top of the `:nuzzle/publish-dir` directory as the final stage of publishing.
-Defaults to `nil` (no overlay).
-- `:nuzzle/syntax-highlighter` - A map of syntax highlighting options for language-tagged code blocks.
-Defaults to `nil` (no syntax highlighting).
-- `:nuzzle/rss-channel` - A map with an RSS channel specification.
-Defaults to `nil` (no RSS feed).
-- `:nuzzle/build-drafts?` - A boolean that indicates whether pages marked as a draft should be included.
-Defaults to `nil` (no drafts included).
-- `:nuzzle/custom-elements` - A map of keywords -> symbols which define functions to transform the Hiccup representation of custom HTML elements.
-- `:nuzzle/server-port` - A port number for the development server to listen on.
-Defaults to 6899.

 If you're from Pallet town, your `nuzzle.edn` config might look like this:
 ```clojure